System of Care Data Sources

 ;

-GEEARS provides Early Childhood Profiles that are available for each of Georgia’s 159 counties, the City of Atlanta, Georgia State House and Senate Districts, and the state’s Congressional Districts.
-These profiles include a range of data relevant to early childhood, including early learning, 3rd grade assessment, economic hardship, and other family- and health-related indicators.
+GEEARS provides early childhood profiles for each of Georgia’s 159 counties, the City of Atlanta, Georgia State House and Senate districts, and the state’s Congressional districts.
+These profiles compile a comprehensive set of early childhood indicators, including access to early learning, third-grade assessment outcomes, economic hardship, and key family and health measures.

-Tracks children’s kindergarten readiness across key domains, including health and physical development, social-emotional skills, cognitive and language abilities, and family and community supports.
-The data are used to assess readiness, identify service gaps, guide early childhood planning and resource allocation, and monitor progress and the impact of early childhood initiatives over time.
+Tracks children’s kindergarten readiness across key developmental domains, including health and physical development, social-emotional skills, cognitive and language abilities, and family and community supports.
+These data are used to assess readiness, identify service gaps, inform early childhood planning and resource allocation, and monitor progress and the impact of early childhood initiatives over time.

 • Birth and child health indicators